youssefwally/DJSW_collaborative_coding/docs/pages/individual_reports/sigurd.md

 - The evaluation code computes a variety of metrics: accuracy, precision, recall, F1, balanced accuracy, MSE/RMSE/MAE/R² when appropriate.
 These functions take inn the output predictions and labels, and output the respective measurement.

-## Challenges

-Running someone else's code — easy/difficult
+## Running someone else's code

-- Easy: the shared runner (`DJSW/main.py`) and agreed wrapper structure for models/datasets simplified locating entrypoints.
-- Difficult: hard-coded paths and inconsistent filename choices required tracing and small fixes; checkpoint formats sometimes wrapped additional metadata which needed robust loading logic.
+The shared infrastructure (`DJSW/main.py`) and agreed wrapper structure for models/datasets simplified made running both my own and other models a breeze.
+Running on LUMI took a bit of time to set up, but it was mostly due to going through the course on windows and then switching to mac for the home exam.

+I also spent a bit of time debugging why pointing to folders in a certain way worked for other people and not for me, where I found that while someone starting the path with "../" worked for them, but I had to change it to "./" to make it work for me.

-Someone else running my code — easy/difficult
+## Someone else running my code

-- Easy: using a single command runner and adding example commands in docs helped others reproduce experiments.
-- Difficult: environment mismatches (torch/torchvision/h5py versions) caused failures for some teammates; I documented the `requirements.txt` and suggested using the provided virtualenv instructions.
+No one has ran my code yet so it is difficult to say, but I assume it will be as easy for them as it was for me.

-What could have been done differently.
+What might have been done differently.
 - We've run the code on LUMI using the `run.sh` file, adapting it for each run.
-Using only a single file reduces clutter, but keeping a seperate one for each LUMI run might have allowed more reproducibility.
+Using only a single file reduces clutter, but keeping a separate one for each LUMI run might have allowed more reproducibility.

 ## Tools used